Ansible2/sqf-language-rework/configuration/grammars/docs/KISKA Functions/KISKA_fnc_callBack.md

 #### Description:
-Standerdizes a meanes of passing a callback function to another function along with custom arguments.
+Standerdizes a means of passing a callback function to another function along with custom arguments.

 #### Parameters:
 0: **_defaultArgs** *(ARRAY)* - Default arguements.
 These would be what a functionwriter would put inside of their code as arguements that will always be passedin the _this magic variable